 The two biggest are anandamide (the bliss molecule) and 2-AG.

-CBD or cannabidiol is a naturally occuring cannabinoid found in the cannabis plant.
+CBD or cannabidiol is a naturally occurring cannabinoid found in the cannabis plant.

 It can interact with our own endocannabinoid system.